Mike's Murder: Box office

 The production budget of Mike's Murder was $6.3 million, which does not include negative duplication, distribution, and promotional expenses.
 Gross was $1 million.

 Critical reviews

 Winger's performance in Mike's Murder led the critic Pauline Kael to describe the actress as "a major reason to go on seeing movies in the 1980s".

+Mike's Murder holds an 80% rating on Rotten Tomatoes based on five reviews.

 Home video

 Warner Home Video issued Mike's Murder on VHS in 1985 and 1991.
 Warner Bros.
 Digital Distribution released it on 4 August 2009, as part of the Warner Archive Collection series.